srdc/cda2fhir/README.md

 ## Validating generated FHIR resources

 We have also integrated the [HAPI FHIR Validator](http://hapifhir.io/doc_validation.html) and have implemented a wrapper interface and a class on top of this validator: IValidator and ValidatorImpl.
 A resource can be validated individually, or a Bundle containing several resources as in the case of CDA transformation outcome can be validated at once.
-When (DAF) profile metadata is provided within the resources' meta.profile attribute, validation takes into account this profile as well.
 Validation outcome is provided as HTML within an OutputStream.

 ```java
 // Init an object of ValidatorImpl class, which implements the IValidator interface.